 Today, we’re going to discuss exactly what it is and why your next home should incorporate one.

 Green roofs (otherwise known as living roof), are a roof that is partially or completely covered in vegetation, planted over a waterproof membrane.
 These roofs can also contain drainage and irrigation systems.

 Green roofs provide several benefits, including absorbing rainwater, providing thermal properties that can help reduce bills, and creating a habitat for wildlife (for those used on large buildings in cities), as well as looking aesthetically pleasing.

 Let’s break these benefits down so you can truly see the benefits of the living roof.

 Having a sustainable roof can be extremely beneficial to not only the homeowners themselves but also the community.
 Green roofs can help to delay the time that runoff occurs by absorbing the majority of rainwater, meaning that green roofs can assist in reducing the volume of overflows in a combined sewer system.
 Imagine never having to worry about a leaky roof while helping keep your community in tip-top shape as well!

 Some green roofs even have the ability to store water for reuse, say for watering plants or cleaning the car.

 Reducing Energy Bills

-Green roofs actually help to reduce the heat flux through the roof.
+A green roof can help to reduce the heat flux through the roof.
 Basically, your home will be better insulated from conditions outside.
 So, with less energy needed for cooling and heating your home, you can save money on your monthly energy bills.
 So, in the summer a green roof will protect your home from direct solar heat.
-In the winter, the green roof, through its insulation, the green roof minimizes heat loss.
+In the winter, these roofs minimizes heat loss.